mortvest/shield_api/README.md

 The access token is revoked after sending a POST request to `localhost:5000/logout`

 ## Testing
-In order to test the API, scripts from the curs_scripts directory can be used.
+In order to test the API, scripts from the `curl_scripts` directory can be used.
 For more information about the JSON format for the POST requests, please refer to `curl_scripts/README.md`.